Table of Contents

 Erectile dysfunction is a condition that affects millions of men across the country.
 ED can sometimes signify a more serious underlying condition, so it is important to know if any of your lifestyle choices are putting you at risk.

 Your everyday routines play a large role in your sexual health.
-A healthy diet and exercise regime is important for everyone, but if you have pre-existing conditions, then this routine is even more essential.
+A healthy diet and exercise regime are important for everyone, but if you have pre-existing conditions, then this routine is even more essential.
 ED is heavily connected to the overall functioning of the circulatory system, so a heart condition can quickly affect all other aspects of the body.
 Lifestyle factors that affect your sexual health can include:

 Inactive lifestyle: Moving around and participating in regular exercise maintains healthy blood flow.
 Sitting on the couch or staying sedentary for long periods can increase your risk for dangerous blood clots.
 Cardio exercise like a brisk run or jog can keep the heart muscles active and healthy.